vmware-archive/opsman-director/README.md

         --vars-file ../terraform-outputs.yml
     ```

-1. Configure a `.envrc` file with these four environment variables.
+1. Configure a `.envrc` file with these environment variables.
    Choose a username, password, and decryption passphrase for your new Ops Manager.

     - `OM_TARGET` (Ops Manager URL)